Arm Keil Studio Pack for Visual Studio Code

 Install the extensions

-In Visual Studio Code desktop, go to the Extensions view.
+In Visual Studio Code Desktop, go to the Extensions view.

-Search for Keil Studio Pack.
+Search for Arm Keil Studio Pack.

 Click the Install button for the extension pack.

-Visual Studio Code installs the extensions.
+Visual Studio Code installs the extension pack.

-A pop up displays in the bottom right-hand corner with the message "Activate license for Arm tools?".
+A pop-up displays in the bottom right-hand corner with the message "Activate license for Arm tools?".
 See Activate your license to use Arm tools for more details on licensing.